jtescher/jtescher.github.io/_drafts/building-a-go-web-app-with-revel-on-heroku.md

 Revel is a high-productivity web framework for the Go language.
 It has an impressive feature set and is much more in line with the rails "convention over configuration" approach than most other go web frameworks.

-To get the project started, first install Revel into your $GOPATH:
+To get the project started, first install Revel into your `$GOPATH`:

 ```bash
 $ go get github.com/revel/cmd/revel